Ski-to-Sea

 The Nooksack Nordic Ski Club has nothing to do with the Ski-to-Sea race, except that many teams have trouble filling their cross-country ski slot and are looking for experienced skiers who can finish a 4 mile loop in ‘soft’ conditions.
 So this page is designed to provide wanna-be Nordic racers with some additional information.

-To calibrate things, I (Pete, age 68, relatively experienced, middling athletic condition) skied it with skinny classical fishscale skis and finished in the middle of the pack.
+To calibrate things, I (Pete, age 68 when I last skied it, relatively experienced, middling athletic condition) skied it with skinny classical fishscale skis and finished in the middle of the pack.
 And the team that added me appeared to be happy with what they got…

 You can peruse all the results.
 You can scroll down to find me at place 201 in 2019…